 "It's not just a Hope Creek issue; it's a Rock Island County issue with a lack of reserves and a lack of finding capital," Snider said.
 "As administrator, it's my job to ring the bell and say, we are in a dire situation with our finances.
 We have an over-reliance on property taxes.
 We have more than $6 million that is subsidized by property taxes on Hope Creek.

 "It's a huge drain on the taxpayers, from my perspective."

-Snider said it would be helpful for him to have MPA available if he had questions during the process of selling Hope Creek.
-Their role as consultants will also be less expensive than referring to attorneys.
-He noted MPA currently manages 10 nursing homes around the state.
+Snider said it will be helpful for him to have MPA available if he has questions during the process of selling Hope Creek.
+Their role as consultants will also be less expensive than referring to attorneys, and noted MPA currently manages 10 nursing homes around the state.

-Snider said MPA also would assist with the Certificate of Need that was required by the Illinois Department of Public Health as Hope Creek transfered ownership.
+Snider said MPA also will assist with the Certificate of Need that is required by the Illinois Department of Public Health as Hope Creek transfers ownership.

-Snider said Brookfield, Wis., firm Marcus & Millichap would be hired as the real estate broker, pending approval by the county board and that State's Attorney Dora Villarreal had hired the Chicago law firm of Polsinelli to serve as legal counsel for the sale.
+Snider said Brookfield, Wis., firm Marcus & Millichap will be hired as the real estate broker, pending approval by the county board, and that State's Attorney Dora Villarreal has hired the Chicago law firm of Polsinelli to serve as legal counsel for the sale.